vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 tags:
 - Data
 - Operation
-date: 2020-05-30
 ---
 <img style="float:right;padding-left:20px;" title="From pexels.com" src="/assets/posts/2020/2/ingesting-histocical-data-at-scale-with-kusto/conifer-daylight-evergreen-forest-572937.png" />

 There are many ways to [ingest data](https://docs.microsoft.com/en-us/azure/data-explorer/ingest-data-overview) in [Kusto](/2020/02/19/azure-data-explorer-kusto).

 There is batching vs streaming, queued vs command, plugins, SDK, etc.  .
-There is also a pletora of tools / techniques to achieve this, e.g. [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-explorer/data-factory-integration), [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest), [.ingest into](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-storage), etc.  .
+There is also a plethora of tools / techniques to achieve this, e.g. [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-explorer/data-factory-integration), [LightIngest](https://docs.microsoft.com/en-us/azure/data-explorer/lightingest), [.ingest into](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-storage), etc.  .

 In this article I want to look at the specific scenario of ingestion large amount of historical data.
-This can be done in conjonction with streaming real-time data or not.
+This can be done in conjunction with streaming real-time data or not.

 This is an architecture discussion where I want to focus on the following aspects: